20lives/dmote/doc/options-main.md

 ###### Parameter `mount-length`

-The length of the base that contains the threaded fasteners used to secure the bolt over the MCU.
+The length of the base containing a threaded channel used to secure the bolt over the MCU.
 This is in addition to `overshoot` and goes in the opposite direction, away from the PCB.

 ###### Parameter `mount-thickness`

 The thickness of the mount.
-You will need a threaded fastener slightly longer than this.
+This should have some rough correspondence to the threaded portion of your fastener, which should not have a shank.

 #### Section `stop`